rafamoraesp/rafamoraesp/README.md

-**Hello :earth_americas:, my name is Rafael Moraes :brazil:.
+**Hello :earth_americas:, my name is Rafael Moraes.
 My interest is the Quality Assurance area's.
 Manual and Automated Testing.
 Contribute to development teams with all techniques and methodologies relevant to the projects.**

 **Currently studying the Ruby language, knowing libraries and frameworks.**